Something I’ve been thinking about and researching more lately is sustainable investing (learn more here).

 How investors can drive change through which companies they invest in and how, which was the focus of Understanding Sustainable Investing.

-And so many more things I haven’t even contemplated yet.
+And many more things I haven’t contemplated yet.

 I know not all of my readers will want to follow along on all aspects of this journey.
 That’s fine.
 It won’t be all I write about.
 I started The Boston Advisor blog to help take your money smarts to the next level by sharing personal finance articles with a few key themes that are not changing.